raise-isayan/ReDoSDetector/Readme.md

 The Burp Suite Extender can be loaded by following the steps below.

 1. Click [add] on the [Extender] tab
-2. Click [Select file ...] and select ImageMetaExtract.jar.
+2. Click [Select file ...] and select ReDoSDetector.jar
 3. Click [Next], confirm that no error is occurring, and close the dialog with [Close].

 ### ReDoSDetector Tab